 What's coming Up

-I have just installed 6 large paintings at the Kelowna Community Theatre as part of Artscape organized by the Art Council of the Central Okanagan.
-Thanks to Heather Yip, the curator, I think it looks great!
-This show will run until mid-June.
+I had just installed 6 large paintings at the Kelowna Community Theatre as part of Artscape organized by the Art Council of the Central Okanagan.
+Thanks to Heather Yip, the curator, I think it looked great!
+This show is now closed until mid-June.

 A big welcome to Elizabeth Bigg, Penticton's new animal control officer.
 And see below the two murals she so easily convinced me to paint for free to continue her Penticton Dog pound beautification project.
 The murals are approx. 6 to 8 feet wide by 5 feet tall and painted with commercial paint kindly donated by True colours, Benjamin Moore paint store in Penticton.
 Another mural painted by Barb Hoffer is also on display.
 See the video that the City of Penticton did https://youtu.be/WZDAzStoZi4 and Global news https://globalnews.ca/news/5254275/penticton-community-bands-together-to-give-local-dog-shelter-a-makeover/